CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasRDFClass( pointer:Carbon.Pointer.Class ):boolean
 ```

-Returns true if the Pointer provided is an LDP BasicContainer.
+Returns true if the Pointer provided has the type of a BasicContainer.

 *Parameters*